 To get visibility on future cash flows

-If your small waste management services runs out of cash: it's game over.
-That's why we often say "cash is king", and it's crucial to have a clear view of your waste management services's future cash flows.
+If your small waste management company runs out of cash: it's game over.
+That's why we often say "cash is king", and it's crucial to have a clear view of your waste management company's future cash flows.

 So, how can you achieve this?
 It's simple - you need to have an up-to-date financial forecast.

-The good news is that your waste management services business plan already includes a financial forecast (which we'll discuss further in this guide).
+The good news is that your waste management company business plan already includes a financial forecast (which we'll discuss further in this guide).
 Your task is to ensure it stays current.

 To accomplish this, it's essential to regularly compare your actual financial performance with what was planned in your financial forecast.
 Based on your business's current trajectory, you can make adjustments to the forecast.